 There is seldom advance warning of an earthquake.
-Therefore, it is important to take security measures ahead of time and to learn how to respond.
+Therefore, it is important to take safety measures ahead of time and to learn how to respond.
 If needed SMS warning text messages are sent to mobiles phones after earthquakes from the Civil Protection to the affected area

 - Secure cabinets, shelves and heavy objects to the floor or wall.

 - Do not keep heavy objects on top of shelves or on walls.

 - Secure heating equipment and radiators.
 Know where the water main and electric circuit breaker are.